Sing Loud, Sing Proud!

 Sing Loud, Sing Proud! is the third studio album from Boston punk rock band the Dropkick Murphys.
 The album was released on February 6, 2001 through Hellcat.

-The album is final release to feature founding guitarist Rick Barton, who left the band early into the record of the album and only appears on a three songs.
-The album features various new member since their previous album.
-In 2000, guitarist James Lynch of Boston punk band The Ducky Boys joined the band shortly before Barton's departure while 17 year old guitarist, Marc Orrell was added as well.
+The album is the final release to feature founding guitarist Rick Barton, who left the band early into the recording of the album and only appears on three songs.
+The album features various new members since their previous album.
+In 2000, guitarist James Lynch of Boston punk band The Ducky Boys joined the band shortly before Barton's departure while 17 year old guitarist Marc Orrell was added as well.
 The new lineup was rounded out by mandolin player, Ryan Foltz and bagpipe player, Spicy McHaggis, who are only featured on this album.

 Music videos were released for the songs "The Spicy McHaggis Jig", "The Gauntlet" and "The Wild Rover".

 Recording

 The album features collaborations with Shane MacGowan, vocalist of The Pogues, on the song "Good Rats", and Colin McFaull of Cock Sparrer, on the song "The Fortunes of War", which was about the death of Brian Deneke.
 The album also features and updated version of the song "Caps And Bottles" which originally appeared on their debut EP, 1997's Boys on the Docks.
 "The Legend of Finn MacCumhail" was previously released on the band's 1998 single, "Curse of a Fallen Soul" and performed on The Gang's All Here tour.
 In addition, it includes covers of Irish folk classics, "The Rocky Road to Dublin" and "The Wild Rover", a cover of "Which Side Are You On?", as well as a rendition of the Boston College fight song, "For Boston".